redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 ##  What Is Raft?

+*Before starting, if you just want to look at the full code, go [here](https://github.com/redixhumayun/raft)*

 Raft is a famous distributed consensus algorithm which is implemented in various database engines now.
-The most famous is probably [Yugabyte DB](https://www.yugabyte.com/) a distributed SQL database.
+The most famous is probably [Yugabyte DB](https://www.yugabyte.com/), a distributed SQL database.

 First, we need to discuss what a distributed SQL database is and why we need distributed consensus on it.
 There are two classic concepts that come to mind when thinking of a distributed database - replication and sharding.
 Typically when you think of distributed consensus, its for a replicated database.
 That is, each copy of the database is identical.

-Now, imagine that we have a distributed SQL database with 3 nodes.
-Now there's two ways to accept a write - any node can accept a write the way Amazon's Dynamo does from its famous 2007 paper or a single node is elected a leader and accepts a write and replicates it to the followers.
+Now, imagine that we have a distributed replicated SQL database with 3 nodes.
+Now there's two ways to accept a write - any node can accept a write the way Amazon's Dynamo does from its [famous 2007 paper](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) or a single node is elected a leader and accepts a write and replicates it to the followers.
 It's the second case a protocol like Raft was designed for.

 ##  The Raft Paper